google/badwolf/docs/bql.md

 ### `HAVING` clause

-The `having` modifier allows us to filter the returned data further.
+The `having` modifier allows us to refine the result data further, after it was already returned from the storage/drivel level.
 For instance, the query below would only return tanks with a capacity bigger than 10.

 ```
   SELECT ?tank, ?capacity